Valence-Arousal Subspace in LLMs: Circular Emotion Geometry and Multi-Behavioral Control: Abstract

 \section{Abstract}

-We present a method to identify a valence–arousal (VA) subspace within large language model representations.
-From 211k emotion-labeled texts, we derive emotion steering vectors, then learn VA axes as linear combinations of their top PCA components via ridge regression on the model's self-reported valence–arousal scores.
-The resulting VA subspace exhibits circular geometry consistent with established models of human emotion perception.
-Projections along our recovered VA subspace correlate with human-crowdsourced VA ratings across 44k lexical items.
-Furthermore, steering generation along these axes produces monotonic shifts in the corresponding affective dimensions of model outputs.
-Steering along these directions also induces near-monotonic bidirectional control over refusal and sycophancy: increasing arousal decreases refusal and increases sycophancy, and vice versa.
-These effects replicate across Llama-3.1-8B, Qwen3-8B, and Qwen3-14B, demonstrating cross-architecture generality.
-We provide a mechanistic account for these effects and prior emotionally-framed controls: refusal-associated tokens (``I can't,'' ``sorry'') occupy low-arousal, negative-valence regions, so VA steering directly modulates their emission probability.
+We show that emotion vectors in LLMs are organized by a two-dimensional valence--arousal (VA) subspace exhibiting circular geometry.
+Through principal component decomposition and ridge regression, we recover meaningful VA axes underlying emotion steering vectors whose projections correlate with human affect ratings across 44,728 words.
+Steering along these axes produces monotonic control over the affective properties of generated text, and further affords bidirectional control over multiple downstream behaviors (refusal and sycophancy) from a single subspace.
+These effects replicate across Llama~3.1-8B, Qwen3-8B, and Qwen3-14B.
+We propose \emph{lexical mediation} to explain why these effects and prior emotionally framed controls work: refusal and compliance tokens occupy distinct VA regions, and VA steering directly modulates their emission probabilities.